Minnesota Hooved Animal Rescue Foundation Adoption Guidelines

 - Diet shall be prepared with consideration for the age, breed/type, condition, size, work level and quantity of equine(s).

-- Equines should score, by a veterinarian, no less than a body condition score of 5 on the Henneke Condition Scoring Chart to be considered of adequate weight.
+- Equines should score (by a veterinarian) a body condition score of between 4 and 6 on the Henneke Body Condition Scoring Chart to be considered of adequate weight.

 - Equines shall have access to adequate natural forage or be fed daily or as recommended by a veterinarian or MHARF.

-- If more than one animal is fed at one time or in one place, it shall be the responsibility of the caregiver to separate animals for equal feeding if needed.
+- If more than one animal is fed at one time or in one place, it shall be the responsibility of the caregiver to separate animals for equal feeding.

 - An Equine shall be afforded immediate veterinary care if known or suspected to have an injury, accidental or deliberate, or exhibiting such signs as shock, colic, founder, tremors, swelling, broken bones, open wounds, inability to eat or drink, blistering as a result of fire, acid, etc., irregular or abnormal breathing, partial or total paralysis, abnormal discharge or bleeding, signs of disease, severe parasitic infection, loss of appetite, weight loss, abnormal skin condition or hair loss, temperature fluctuation, persistent diarrhea, inability to bear weight on a limb or lameness, or other such signs.